-People who in work in smaller shops contend with material handling in the form of parts, boxes of odds and ends, middling to heavy tools, and moving storage items around.
+People who work in smaller shops contend with material handling in the form of parts, boxes of odds and ends, middling to heavy tools, and moving storage items around.

 Even office jobs around an industrial site often encounter materials handling daily in their workplace tasks.
-Carrying reams of blank paper for photocopy machines, shifting desks and filing cabinets, carrying multiple large binders and building site plans all part of material handling.
+Carrying reams of blank paper for photocopy machines, shifting desks and filing cabinets, carrying multiple large binders and building site plans are all part of material handling.

 Managing material handling risks can take the form of teaching employees correct material handling postures, using trolleys, and encouraging employees to use tandem lifts when items are too heavy or cumbersome for one person and mechanical means are not available.